TixiaoShan/traversability_mapping/README.md

 ```
 roslaunch traversability_mapping offline.launch
 ```
 Notes: this launch file will launch all the essential packages for traversability mapping and motion planning.
-Note that it assumes you are using LOAM to give robot position.
+Note that it assumes you are using LeGO-LOAM to give robot position.
 If you are using other SLAM methods, please replace the corresponding launch file for it.

 2. Play existing bag files:
 ```
 rosbag play *.bag --clock --topic /velodyne_points /imu/data
 ```
 Notes: our system only needs /velodyne_points for input from bag files.
-However, a 3D SLAM method usually also needs /imu/data.
+However, a 3D SLAM method usually needs /imu/data.

 ## Run the System (with real robot)